Knoblauchpilze/agents/README.md

 ### Agent

-The agent class is meant as the brain part of any element that has a complex behavior in the environment.
+The agent class is meant as the brain part of any element that has a collection of more or less complex behaviors in the environment.
 This class is structured around two main methods

 ```cpp
 class Agent: public Component {